cybercongress/cybercongress/ecosystem/ELI-5 FAQ.md

 In cyber bandwidth plays a major role.
 It is a spam protection mechanism.
 It allows a user to only do a certain amount of transaction in a certain amount of time.
 Then, over time, it regenerates to give the user more ability to commit more transactions.

 ### What is Sybil resistance?
 Sybil resistant means that it can withstand Sybil attacks.
-A Sybil attack is simply an attack on a system where the attacker uses a lot of pseudo (fake) identities to gain influence for himself.
+A Sybil attack is simply an attack on a system where the attacker uses a lot of pseudo (fake) identities to gain influence (usually, in terms of computational power) for himself.

 ### What is BFT?
 BFT is an abbreviation for Byzantine fault tolerance.
 It is a system that tackles the Byzantine general problem (a problem in which 4 generals need to come to an agreement of successfully attacking a city at the same time).
 In blockchains, each node (computer) needs to agree with one another on the current state of the network securely and efficiently.
 BFT is designed in such a way to help avoid the Byzantine generals problem.
 It is designed to achieve agreement even if some of the communicating nodes involved act maliciously.